Linear Transformers Are Secretly Fast Weight Programmers: Details on Language Modelling Experiments

 \paragraph{Experimental details.} Here we provide extra experimental details to complement the descriptions of Sec.~\ref{sec:lm}.
-Respectively for the \textit{small} and \textit{medium} configurations, we use the batch size of 96 and 56 sequences, and train for about 120 and 70 epochs.
-In both settings, we apply 10\% dropout \citep{hanson1990stochastic, srivastava2014dropout}, and train using Adam optimiser \citep{kingma2014adam} with an initial learning rate of 0.00025 and 2000 learning rate warm-up steps.
-For models with a large dot product dimension $d_\text{dot}$, we experienced some instable training issues, which we will investigate in the future.
-For experiments with Transformer-XL (Table \ref{tab:lm-cco}), we train it with the same backpropagation span as our models (i.e. $384$ words in the medium configuration), and evaluate it with memory and target sequence lengths of $384$ each.
+For the \textit{small} and \textit{medium} configurations, we use batch sizes of 96 and 56 sequences, respectively, and train for about 120 and 70 epochs.
+In both settings, we apply 10\% dropout \citep{hanson1990stochastic, srivastava2014dropout}, and train using the Adam optimiser \citep{kingma2014adam} with an initial learning rate of 0.00025 and 2000 learning rate warm-up steps.
 For further details, we refer the readers to our code.
+For experiments with Transformer-XL (Table \ref{tab:lm-cco}), we train it with the same backpropagation span as our models (i.e. $384$ words in the medium configuration).
+The model is trained with memory and target segment lengths of 384.
+The models with different state sizes in Table \ref{tab:lm-cco} are obtained by using different Transformer-XL memory segment lengths at evaluation time.
+The models with state sizes of 1.05~M, 2.10~M, and 6.29~M are obtained by using memory and target lengths of 64, 128, and 384, respectively.
+The model with a state size of 0.13~M uses a memory length of 15 and a target length of 1.
+Like for other models, a batch size of 1 is used for evaluating the Transformer XL.
+The state sizes in Table \ref{tab:lm-cco} are computed as follows.
+The per-layer state size of the Linear Transformer and the Delta Net are: number of heads (here 8) $\times$ fast weight matrix size which is per-head key dimension (here 32) $\times$ per-head value dimension (here 32).
+This yields a total size of 8,192.
+The per-layer state size of the Transformer XL is: memory segment length $\times$ target segment length $\times$ (total key dimension, here 256 $+$ total value dimension, here 256).
+We obtain the total state size we report in Table \ref{tab:lm-cco} by multiplying the per-layer state size by the number of layers which is 16 for all our models.